Cmilimo-dev/ERP/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🚀 About The Project
 A web based ERP solution designed for businesses seeking seamless management of their operations.
-The project includes invoice generation, report generation in pdf format.
+The project includes invoice & report generation in pdf format.
 Manage Accounts, Product, Customers, Sales and much more with this application.
-It also includes the ability to make journal entries apart from the auto generated entries from sales, purchase, receipt and payment modules.

 ### 💎 Features
    🔹Multiple Unit Support<br>